Hannahazj/hannah2/README.md

                     for func in path_functions[:-1]:
                         if func not in root_info["functions"]:
+                            # Store the *label* with question for comment, not just the function name
                             root_info["functions"][func] = func.replace('_', ' ').title()

     return roots

 def get_elements_from_canvas(nodes: List[Dict]) -> List[Dict]:
     """Identify special elements (boards, composite functions) from nodes."""